 Entry modules required self-directed online learning with tutor support.
 This enables students to study the entry content at their own pace in time for an entry point to the BSc programme.
 Students have up to 12 months to complete the modules.
 Depending on progress and any extenuating circumstance students can apply to join a second year of study to complete the modules at an additional cost to retain student status and continued access to resources.

 Further Information including Course Structure & Content

 - Students are advised to allow approximately 120 hours of study-time for each of the two modules and regularly submit coursework for assessment.

 - Both courses are coursework assessed enabling you to demonstrate understanding of these subjects.
-Exams are part of the BSc programme.

 - Both Human Biology and Chemistry courses should be completed prior to enrolling on the undergraduate degree programme.
-Subject to prior agreement it may be possible to start specific degree modules and/or elements of the CNELM Nutritional Therapy Practice Diploma that are not dependent on Human Biology or Chemistry whilst completing these courses.
+Subject to prior agreement it may be possible to start specific degree modules and/or elements of the CNELM Personalised Nutrition Practice Diploma that are not dependent on Human Biology or Chemistry whilst completing these courses.
 Students must have submitted at least 50% of the bioscience coursework and achieved grades 60% an over in order for combining completion with starting a degree module.